-For community pharmacies to become an integral and equal partner in the health and care landscape for the benefit of patients and the public.
+Community pharmacies are an integrated and equal partner in the health and care landscape for the benefit of patients.

-To represent and support community pharmacy contractors and their staff to work locally as one unified team that supports the best possible outcomes for patients and the public.
+Represent and support community pharmacies to work locally as one unified and integrated part of the health and care community that supports the best possible outcomes for patients.

 - To provide leadership and development of community pharmacy to meet future challenges.

-These aims will be delivered in 2020/21 by focusing on the following top seven priorities for achievement.
+The above aims will be delivered in 2021/22 by focusing on the following top eight priorities for achievement.
 These are listed in no particular order:

 Community Pharmacy Support to Care Homes